 Not all details of all NEO targets have been disclosed due to the potential negative competitive prejudice to CAE of so doing.

-In addition to having been regularly reviewed by the CEO during the fiscal year, the NEOs' performance against those objectives was also reviewed at the end of FY2012.
+In addition to having been regularly reviewed by the CEO during the fiscal year, the NEOs' performance against those objectives was also reviewed at the end of FY2013.
 The performance assessment was made by the CEO and reviewed in detail by the HR Committee.
-For FY2012, each of Messrs.
-Roberts, Gagné, Lefebvre and Leontidis was determined to have met or exceeded his respective objectives, and has received a bonus pay-out of between 106% and 128% (in the latter case case due to better than target performance against personal KPIs) of his target bonus.
+For FY2013, each of Messrs.
+Roberts, Lefebvre, Colabatistto and Leontidis was determined to have met, not fully achieved or exceeded his respective objectives.
+Notwithstanding the above, the CEO and his direct reports made a voluntary decision, which was subsequently endorsed by the Board of Directors, to receive no annual short-term incentive payout.

 The following table illustrates the various bonus targets and maximums for the NEOs.
-Bonus target and maximums, as well as the actual payout earned for FY2012, are expressed as a percentage of salary:
+Bonus target and maximums, as well as the actual payout earned for FY2013, are expressed as a percentage of salary: